fjmoeller/flosrocketbricks/README.md

 ## How To Update LDR Parts
 1. Replace files in src/assets/origParts
 2. run printPartMapper.py
+3. put manual printed mapped parts into printed part map
-3. put new LDConfig.ldr into /lists
+4. put new LDConfig.ldr into /lists